Collaboratively Self-supervised Video Representation Learning for Action Recognition: Experiments

 As for the generation of $f_i$, the feature of the last layer in pose generator is utilized as the the dynamic motion feature $f_d$.
 After investigating the selection of hyper parameters, which is introduced in Section \ref{sec:AblationStudy}, we set $\sigma_p=\sigma_c=0.75$ in our final experiment.

-\textbf{Finetuning} After pretraining our CSVR on video dataset, the integration feature $f_i$ from the V-Network is utilized to finetune on downstream tasks.
-We conduct experiments on two widely-used human action datasets, \ie UCF101 and HMDB51, and report Top-1 accuracy of action recognition task and Recall at k (R@k) of video retrieval task on each dataset.
+\textbf{Finetuning} After pretraining our CSVR on video dataset, the integrated feature $f_i$ is utilized to finetune on downstream tasks.
+We conduct experiments on two widely-used human action datasets, \ie, UCF101 and HMDB51, and report Top-1 accuracy of action recognition task and Recall at k (R@k) of video retrieval task on each dataset.

 For action recognition task, we initialize the backbone with the pretrained parameters except for the last fully connected layer.
 We finetune the model with a batch size $B$ of 32 and use the cosine annealing scheduler to decay the learning rate during training.
 For UCF101, we set the learning rate to $lr = 0.0001 \times B$ and the weight decay of the SGD optimizer to 0.003.
 For HMDB51, we set the learning rate to $lr = 0.0002 \times B$ and the weight decay to 0.002.
+Pretrain models are finetuned on both datasets for 100 epochs.
 We incorporate a dropout ratio of 0.3 in the second-to-last layer of the network during finetuning.
-Data augmentation methods, \eg random crop, random flip, Gaussian blur, and color jitter are applied to increase the diversity of the training data.
+Data augmentation methods, \eg, random crop, random flip, Gaussian blur, and color jitter are applied to increase the diversity of the training data.

 For the video retrieval task, we sample 10 video clips with a sliding window and use the average of their global features as the representation of the video.
 The representations of videos from the test set are utilized to query the k-nearest neighbours in the training set, and Recall at k (R@k) is utilized for the evaluation metric.
-The network settings, \eg batch size, learning rate and dropout ratio, are kept the same as the action recognition task.
+The network settings, \eg, batch size, learning rate and dropout ratio, are kept the same as the action recognition task.
 During retrieval, we directly use the representation from the pretrained video network for evaluation.
 For this task, we do not apply any augmentation except for random crop.